Skip to main content

 Domain terminology.
 Every field has its own vocabulary.
 Medical transcription involves drug names and anatomical terms.
 Legal recordings contain jargon that sounds like common words but means something specific.
 Generic models guess at these terms and often guess wrong.

 Control.
-A local pipeline lets you choose the model size, tune quality parameters, add vocabulary hints, and process as many files as you want without per-minute costs or rate limits.
+A local pipeline lets you choose the model size and quality level (from quick drafts to near-perfect transcription), add vocabulary hints, generate summaries, and process as many files as you want without per-minute costs or rate limits.

 The solution architecture